adele-h-hoseini/579x/README.md

 ```

 # **Input:**
-The code reads a .csv file called qrank.csv located in the data directory.
+The code reads a .csv file called qrank.csv located in the main directory.
 The file should contain two columns: Qnumber and Qrank.

 # **Output:**
-The code exports the results to a .csv file called output.csv located in the data directory.
+The code exports the results to a .csv file called output.csv located in the main directory.
 The file contains three columns: Qnumber, Qrank, and Lable.

 # **Additional Information:**